Clemapfel/crisp/docs/spatial_filters/spatial_domain_filtering.md

 float operator()(size_t x, size_t y) const;
 ```

-These are simply the same access operators as those use on the kernel itself.
+These are simply the same access operators as those provided for the kernel itself.

 ### 3.2 Specifying the Evaluation Function

 Before we can apply this kernel to an image we need to specify the evaluation function.
-By default this is the familiar convolution however ``crisp`` offers 4 other functions in addition to that.
-To illustrate how they work consider the following 3x3 kernel, image segment of image ``in`` and resulting image ``out``
+By default this is the already mentioned convolution, however ``crisp`` offers 4 other additional functions.

+To illustrate how each of them works consider the following 3x3 kernel and image segment that is the 3x3 neighborhood of image `in` at position `(i, j)`.
+The `()` mark the origin of the kernel at it's center:

 ```cpp
 // Kernel